 Induction compatible woks cook very well.
 They can generate high levels of heat to stir fry and they are stable when sitting on your cooktop.

-If you are concerned about a wok scratching the surface of your induction cooktop this is easily resolved by placing a thin silicone baking sheet over the top of your cooktop burner and place the wok on top.
+If you are concerned about a wok scratching the surface of your induction cooktop this is easily resolved.
+The best way to do this is by placing a thin silicone baking sheet over the top of your cooktop burner and place the wok on top.
 Some cooks use a sheet of kitchen paper but the silicone mat is more protective and easy to wipe clean.
+Just make sure the silicone baking sheet is thin enough to be used on your induction cooktop.

 The trusty old cast iron flat bottomed wok is perfect for induction cooking because it is made of ferrous material.
 But these days you are not limited in choice.
 There are lots of non-stick coated woks and you also have the choice of lighter or heavier weight woks which are suitable for induction.
 Enameled cast iron is also a very popular choice.